 An Assistant Professor of Design at the USC Iovine and Young Academy, Matthew teaches graduate and undergraduate courses in design, innovation, and storytelling.
 Over the course of the 2018-2019 school year, he is serving as the lead instructor for the Academy's year-long Senior capstone course, The Garage Experience.
 Prior to his current teaching appointment at USC, Matthew was an Adjunct Professor in the MBA in Design Strategy program at CCA, an Adjunct Faculty member at the ArtCenter College of Design, a Curator and Teacher at the Strelka Institute in Moscow, a Lecturer at UCLA Design Media Arts, a Visiting Lecturer at CalArts, and an Instructor at General Assembly.
-Matthew has also served as a guest lecturer or visiting designer at 20+ additional academic institutions, and has taught workshops and masterclasses on design and social enterprise across the United States and internationally in Brazil, Estonia, Japan, Mexico, the Netherlands, Poland, Russia, and Spain.
+Matthew has also served as a guest lecturer or visiting designer at 20+ additional academic institutions, and has taught workshops and masterclasses on design and social enterprise across the United States and internationally in Argentina, Brazil, Colombia, Croatia, Estonia, Japan, Mexico, the Netherlands, Poland, Russia, and Spain.
 He holds an MFA in Media Design Practices from ArtCenter College of Design, and a BA in Design Media Arts from UCLA.
 Matthew's visual art and design work is also in the permanent collections of USC, UCLA, and the Culver Center for the Arts.
 Additional pieces have been featured in two-person and group exhibitions internationally, in cities including Los Angeles, San Francisco, Paris, and Berlin.